Mayank-Prakash-Sharma18/math-english/content/higher-maths/algebra/linear-equations.md

 #### Graph of Linear equation in two variables

 Graph of a linear equation in two variables is also a straight line.
-For us to draw its graph, we need at least two solutions of such equation.
+For us to draw its graph, we need at least two solutions to such an equation.

 For example, the various possible solutions of the equation 2x + y = 6 are:
 <table>